Setting the tone, establishing the pace, setting the standard for broadcasters nationwide.

 Hello, how are you?

-Mega digging up.
+Mega Digged up.

 Thank you, sir.

-And I believe it started at the end of World War II when Eastern Europe was uh ceded to the Soviet Union.
+And I believe it started at the end of World War II when Eastern Europe was ceded to the Soviet Union.

-But it because it doesn't matter.
+But it's because it doesn't matter.

-You look at the way the greatest generation is defined in Brokaw's book, and from my monologues on them, and you find that their children have turned into wusses.
+You look at the way the greatest generation is defined in Brokaw's book and from my monologues on them, and you find that their children have turned into wusses.

 And you wonder why, what was the catalyst?